 NAA Programme 2022: ATLAS ON IRON

-The Norwegian Arts Abroad Programme 2022 includes seven participant-teams consisting of a practicing artist and an agent, who applied with an international project which they realize together.
+The Norwegian Arts Abroad Programme 2022 included seven participant-teams consisting of a practicing artist and an agent, who applied with an international project which they realize together.

 Artist Maria Brinch and the artist-run gallery Elephant Kunsthall in Lillehammer were the selected team from the craft field for the pilot 2021–2022.
-They participate with the book project ATLAS ON IRON.
-Together with the other program participants, they take part in a series of competence-enhancing professional gatherings led by Norwegian and international experts.
-The participants meet for four gatherings throughout autumn 2021 and spring 2022, and follow a course that explores topics such as presentation techniques, market knowledge, digitisation, new markets and international launches.
+They participated with the book project ATLAS ON IRON.
+Together with the other program participants, they took part in a series of competence-enhancing professional gatherings led by Norwegian and international experts.
+The participants met for four gatherings throughout autumn 2021 and spring 2022, and followed a course that explored topics such as presentation techniques, market knowledge, digitisation, new markets and international launches.
 Learn more about the programme.